 Timber is a natural product.
 Marks or differences in the grain are distinctive of this product and should be considered as a positive rather than an imperfection.
 Depending on the finish, you will need to maintain the timber product in various ways.
 Do not store under plastic as wood is a natural product and needs to breathe.
 Storage under plastic encourages mildew to grow on the timber.

 INDOOR TIMBER FURNITURE FINISHED WITH TWO-PACK POLYURETHANE

 Apply non-abrasive, solvent-free cleaners with a soft cloth.
 Any use of harsh cleaners or any solvent will damage the surface and void any warranty.
 Avoid the use of strong detergents, glass cleaners and silicone-based products.
 Preferably use products with natural ingredients.
 You can repair minor abrasions and scuffs to timber using Mirotone Teak Wax, Scratch-fix pens, or similar.
 Polyurethane is not suitable for outdoor use as the varnish will crack and flak in the sun and rain.

 INDOOR AND OUTDOOR TIMBER FURNITURE FINISHED WITH OIL AND/OR WAX

 This finish helps to protect the wood from the elements as well as helping to prevent irregular stains from seeping into the timber.
-Timber needs to be re-oiled twice yearly; frequency depends on how harsh the climate is and on the owner’s personal preference as to the appearance of the wood.
+Timber needs to be re-oiled a minimum of three times yearly; frequency depends on how harsh the climate is and on the owner’s personal preference as to the appearance of the wood.
 Clean and dry your timber prior to following manufacturer’s instructions on how to use the wood oil/wax.

 OUTDOOR TIMBER FURNITURE FINE SANDED